zry656565/jblog/_posts/2012-10-07-mylang-tutorial1.md

 1. Management and support
 1. Runtime library

-Today we will actually do two things: Define a first version of our language' lexicon, and write a a lexical analyzer, or _lexer_, which performs _lexical analysis_ of our language.
+Today we will actually do two things: Define a first version of our language' lexicon, and write a lexical analyzer—or _lexer_—which performs _lexical analysis_ of our language.
 From [Wikipedia](http://en.wikipedia.org/wiki/Lexical_analysis):

 > lexical analysis is the process of converting a sequence of characters into a sequence of tokens.
 A program or function which performs lexical analysis is called a lexical analyzer, lexer, or scanner.